Britain and France plan to deploy troops to Ukraine; Europe simultaneously advances space-based systems and drone assistance to Ukraine.

 Meanwhile, these three companies are also intensively working to merge their respective missile businesses, aiming to establish a super missile enterprise.

-U.S. military intelligence has confirmed that this joint venture aims to enhance "strategic autonomy in the European space domain," believing it will commence formal operations within the year and capture nearly all of Europe's space-related business.
+US intelligence agencies have confirmed that the purpose of this joint enterprise is to enhance Europe's strategic autonomy in the space domain, and they believe it will officially commence operations in 2027, taking over nearly all of Europe's aerospace business.

 Meanwhile, these three companies are also actively working to merge their respective missile businesses and jointly establish a new enterprise.